Updated: Sep 10

 Sugar goes by many different names: dextrose, fructose, galactose, glucose, lactose, maltose, sucrose,, cane juice crystals, honey, malt syrup, maple syrup, corn syrup solids, crystalline fructose, dextrin, diastatic malt, ethyl maltol, Florida crystals, glucose syrup solids, maltodextrin, sucanat, agave nectar/syrup, barley malt, blackstrap molasses, brown rice syrup, buttercream, caramel, carob syrup, corn syrup, evaporated cane juice, fruit juice, fruit juice concentrate, golden syrup, and high-fructose corn syrup.

 These sugars are in products where you wouldn't expect to find them from salad dressing and breads to condiments and pet food.
-Even our pets are becoming diabetic.
+Even our pets are becoming diabetic and getting sick.

 I came across a disturbing study published in the Journal of the American Medical Association Pediatrics on the doubling of pre-diabetes in children 12 to 19 years old.
 Pre-diabetes is a condition marked by high blood sugar levels that have not yet crossed the diabetes threshold.